 Keep in mind that life is not always going to be like this.
 Sleepless nights won’t last forever.
 If you don’t have outside help, it’s ok to let the house get dusty and let the laundry pile up.
 You need rest and nutrition.
 A run down mom is no good to anyone.

 As hard as it sounds to leave your baby in someone else’s care, planning personal time is just as important and is part of taking care of yourself.
 Having your own “Mommy time” gives you something to look forward to.
 It doesn’t have to be elaborate.
-You could plan for 30min-1 hr trip to the library or shopping.
-Maybe just mommy time allotted to allow you a nice long quite soak in the tub without interruptions.
-You need a break from your baby and it allows your baby some bonding time with someone else.
+You could plan for a short trip to the library or shopping, or maybe just mommy time to allow you a nice long quiet soak in the tub without interruptions.
+You need a break from your baby, and it allows your baby some bonding time with someone else.

 When it comes to bringing your new baby home, try and take it easy.
 Take care of yourself and enjoy your new child.
 They don’t stay small and so dependent long.